Identification and acceptation of macroscopic magnetism energy levels results in better understanding of the linkages between the traditional theory with quantum electrodynamics and revelation of the limited validity of the Faraday's Law: Results

+{\bfseries Transformation of Faraday's Law from idealism to approach to realism} In differential form, Maxwell's interpretation of Faraday’s experiment is defined as follows (Faraday’s Law)\footnote{In this differential form of Faraday’s Law, note that in the homogeneous magnetic field, the absolute value of $\vec B$ does not have to change.
+At the stationary position $\vec B$, this fact would in \eqref{rotE_m} imply zero value $rot\vec B \Rightarrow d\vec B = 0$, and hereby zero contribution to electromagnetic induction.
+However, partial changes of vector $\vec B$ ensure, according to the convention with liquid flow (Stokes’ Theorem), transport’s and rotational changes of vector coordinates $\vec B$.
+These hypothetical and unverifiable changes of coordinates $\vec B$ ensure the theoretical usability of Maxwell's equations even for a non-existing homogeneous magnetic field.}:

+Changing the induction flow implies induction only by moving the conductor in the general magnetic field, and thus there exist some parts of the moving conductor, for which the velocity is $\vec v \not\parallel \vec B$.
+It is a very general condition, and it is weak for a real magnetic field.
+It is a criterion too general and too weak for a real magnetic field.
+It does not correspond to reality, as was revealed from the behaviour of shielded PHG.
+To this criterion we therefore add, according to \eqref{oI}, a narrowing criterion $\vec v \not \parallel ESF$.
+Complete formal definitions of both criteria follow in the next paragaph.

+\begin{itemize} \item In the general relation $\vec E_m = \vec B \times \vec v$ for a wire moving in a magnetic field, $\vec{v} \not{\parallel}\,\, \vec B$ must hold. \item In the general relation $\vec E_m = \vec B \times \vec v$ for a wire moving in a magnetic field, the wire moves across different energetic levels \emph{ESF}.
+Thus, $\vec v_\perp$ exists, and so $\vec v \not\parallel \emph{ESF}$ applies. \end{itemize} In accordance with these terms, and using the definition \eqref{oI}, Faraday's Law inevitably narrows from the point of view of Lorentz force (from the point of view of the line integral in \eqref{U_m}):

+where $E$ represents instantaneous induced intensity in a conductor of length $dl$ moving at the speed $\partial \vec x_\perp / \partial t$, where the perpendicular mark $\perp$ means that for velocity $\vec v = \partial x/\partial t$, there exists some moving component $\vec v_\perp = \partial \vec x_\perp / \partial t \not= 0$ perpendicular to \emph{ESF} levels.
+The statement $\partial\vec x_\perp$ represents the relatively shortest path between \emph {ESF} levels, which the difference $dl$ of the conductor travels.
+The relationship indicates that the only physical reason for the rise of the induction is movement of the perpendicular velocity component to the \emph{ESF} level at $\vec v \not\parallel \vec B$.
+Thus, besides the magnitude and direction of the induction vector, the magnitude and direction of the velocity vector, we are also interested in the magnitude of the deflection of the velocity vector from the normal line of the \emph{ESF} level.
+For the interval $||\vec v_\perp(x_i)|| \le ||\vec v(x_i))||$ we can intuitively define instantaneous usability $\gamma(i)$ of the \emph{ESF} level in the point $x_i$ (rectangular coordinates in 3D, $x_i \equiv x_{i_1},x_{i_2},x_{i_3}$) using the velocity vector $\vec v(x_i)$ and its component $\vec v_\perp(x_i)$ perpendicular to the \emph{ESF} level:

+where $ x_i $ is the point to which the spatial radius $\vec r_i$ (spherical coordinates) leads as the argument of the vector function of induction $\vec B(\vec r_i) = \vec B$\,\,\cite{pach}. $\alpha$ is the angle between direction of the velocity $\vec v$ and its motion component $\vec v_\perp$ in the direction of the relative path $\partial\vec x_\perp$.
+By putting \eqref{III} into \eqref{I}, we immediately get:

-In the case of integration, \eqref{rotE_m} according to the area we come to relation \eqref{U_m} and in the case of integration \eqref{E1} according to the wire length we come to formally similar equation for electromotive voltage: \\
+In the case of integration of \eqref{rotE_m} over the surface, we get the relation \eqref{U_m}, and in the case of integration \eqref{E1} over the length of the conductor, we get a formally similar equation for EMF: \\